 As is suggested by the name, tea tree oil is generally made of the leaves of the tea tree.
-Nevertheless, these trees that are found in Australia are not similar to the trees that offer green and black teas in India, Sri Lanka and China.
-This oil is effective in killing several strains of fungi, viruses and bacteria.
-Hence, the use of this oil is quite wide ranging.
-It can be used for killing molds, treating viral infections and healing different skin conditions.
-The topical application of this oil on the skin helps in treating skin infections like fungal nail infection, acne, scabies, head lice, ringworms and boils.
+Nevertheless, these trees that are found in Australia are not similar to the trees that offer green and black teas in India, Sri Lanka, and China.
+This oil is effective in killing several strains of fungi, viruses, and bacteria.
+Hence, the use of this oil is quite wide-ranging.
+It can be used for killing molds, treating viral infections, and healing different skin conditions.
+The topical application of this oil on the skin helps in treating skin infections like fungal nail infection, acne, scabies, head lice, ringworm, and boils.

-This oil is also widely used in the form of an antiseptic on burns, stings, cuts and insect bites.
-It is also used for treating bronchitis, cough and various other pulmonary problems by simply adding it to bath water.
-Considering the large number of benefits that can be reaped from the use of tea tree oil, you must always have it in your medicine cabinet for healing almost all conditions that need antibacterial, anti-inflammatory and antiseptic properties in treatment.
+This oil is also widely used in the form of an antiseptic on burns, stings, cuts, and insect bites.
+It is also used for treating bronchitis, cough, and various other pulmonary problems by simply adding it to bathwater.
+Considering a large number of benefits that can be reaped from the use of tea tree oil, you must always have it in your medicine cabinet for healing almost all conditions that need antibacterial, anti-inflammatory, and antiseptic properties in treatment.

 So, how do you use tea tree oils for treating boils?